Reflections on Psalm 119 —

 Psalm 119 is creatively constructed.
 It is divided into twenty-two stanzas, one for each letter of the Hebrew alphabet.
 Each stanza is eight verses in length, and every verse in a stanza begins with the corresponding Hebrew letter.
 The eight verses of the first stanza Aleph begins with aleph (א); the eight verses of the second stanza Beth begins with Beth (ב); and so on.
 Yet while applying this delicate alliteration, the author was able to weave a hidden message into each stanza, a unique praise of God’s Word.

 Though many debate the authorship of Psalm 119, I believe this magnificent celebration of the Word of God is written by David.
 No other writer spoke with such familiarity of the ways of God, the longings of the soul, the sting of deceit and slander, or the regrets of past mistakes.
 No other writer experienced the depths of sorrow and the heights of intimate exchange with the Lord like David–and all of these emotions are skillfully articulated in each stanza.
+The conclusion of Psalm 119 is written like a benediction; remarkably similar to David’s at the end of Psalm 144.
 Charles Spurgeon shared the belief that David wrote Psalm 119, saying:

 “We believe that David wrote this Psalm.
 It is Davidic in tone and expression, and it tallies with David’s experience in many interesting points…after long reading an author one gets to know his style, and a measure of discernment is acquired by which his composition is detected even if his name be concealed; we feel a kind of critical certainty that the hand of David is in this thing, yea, that it is altogether his own.”